 Built-in Words #

 This is the list of built-in RPCL words before any application specific extensions.
-Built-in RPCL words (including any application specific extensions registered later) are immutable with respect of the RPCL dictionary.
+Built-in RPCL words (including any application specific extensions registered later) are immutable with respect of the RPCL dictionary, whereas a predefined compound word can be redefined or deleted.

 ! #